Skip to Content

 Spain produces around 44% of the world’s olive oil – more than double that of Italy.

-It Has Over 8,000 Kilometres of Coastline
+Spain Has Over 8,000 Kilometres of Coastline

-The Spanish Love Siesta
+The Spanish Love A Siesta

 A tradition that dates back centuries, it’s believed to have started as an act of self-defence against the fierce midday sun, before evolving into a cultural staple that still carries on today.